-Meghan Longacre is the director of the online master of public health program at The Dartmouth Institute for Health Policy and Clinical Practice.
+Meghan Longacre is the director of the Hybrid (online/on-campus) Master of Public Health program at The Dartmouth Institute for Health Policy and Clinical Practice.
 She is also a child developmental researcher with expertise in the socioecological influences on children’s, adolescents’, and young adult’s health risk behaviors.
 For the past 12 years, her research has focused on the prevention of childhood obesity.
 Her current work examines the influence of food marketing on preschoolers’ diet.
 Meghan has worked with several prominent community organizations, including the Montshire Museum of Science in Norwich, Vermont, and WGBH, the Boston PBS Affiliate, to design and evaluate research-informed curricula to promote energy-balance practices in preschool, middle-school, and high-school settings.
 She serves on the board of editors for the Journal of Nutrition Education and Behavior, and is a reviewer for NIH’s Time-Sensitive Obesity Policy and Program Evaluation mechanism.
 As a qualitative researcher, Meghan consults with research teams regarding appropriate use of qualitative methods within child-focused research projects.

 She earned a BA in psychology from Rutgers University, and an MS and PhD in family studies and human development from The University of Arizona.

 Emond JA, Longacre MR, Titus LJ, Hendricks K, Drake KM, Carroll JE, Cleveland LP, Dalton MA

 Emond JA, Longacre MR, Drake KM, Titus LJ, Hendricks K, MacKenzie T, Harris JL, Carroll JE, Cleveland LP, Gaynor K, Dalton MA